Genivia/RE-flex/doc/index.md

 ~~~
 </div>

-This is a crude mechanism originating in Flex' C legacy to add extra
+This mechanism is somewhat crude as it originates with Flex' C legacy to add
-user-defined values to a scanner class.
-Because <b>`reflex`</b> is C++, you
+extra user-defined values to a scanner class.
+Because <b>`reflex`</b> is C++,
-should instead define a derived class that extends the `Lexer` or `FlexLexer`
+it is recommended to define a derived class that extends the `Lexer` or
-class, see \ref reflex-inherit.
+`FlexLexer` class, see \ref reflex-inherit.

 Because scanners are C++ classes, the `yyscanner` macro is essentially the same
 is the `this` pointer.
 Outside the scope of lexer methods a pointer to your